xuesu/Arxived-LLM-Jailbreak/README.md

 - Future work on multi-turn jailbreaking attacks is not detailed, as well as specific experimental configurations for certain models.

+### Align in Depth: Defending Jailbreak Attacks via Progressive Answer Detoxification
+### 1. Summary of this text
+The paper introduces DEEPALIGN, a novel defense framework for large language models (LLMs) against jailbreak attacks, which prompt LLMs to generate toxic responses.
+Traditional methods struggle due to their reliance on early token generation and limited computational budget.
+DEEPALIGN enhances safety by fine-tuning LLMs to progressively detoxify content throughout the generation process, using a hybrid loss function to improve the model's awareness of harmful intents.
+Evaluations demonstrate significant reductions in attack success rates across various vulnerabilities while maintaining performance in generating user-utility responses.

+### 2. Related Metadata
+- **Tools/Algorithms created**: DEEPALIGN framework for fine-tuning LLMs against jailbreak attacks.
+- **Benchmarks introduced**: Not specified.
+- **Codebase/Data URL**: Not mentioned.
+- **Evaluated LLMs**: Llama-3-8B-Instruct, Llama-2-7B-Chat.
+- **Attack/Defense Techniques**: Jailbreak attacks, Code Attack, DRA, Cipher Chat, GCG, FLRT, SCAV.
+- **Frameworks Critiqued**: Circuit Breaker.

+### 3. Main Contributions
+- Identifies a critical vulnerability in LLMs' reliance on initial tokens for decision-making during prompt response, highlighting the importance of context in harmful content detection.
+- Proposes a novel fine-tuning approach leveraging a hybrid loss function to detoxify harmful content progressively, improving safety without sacrificing model utility.
+- Expands the definition of safe responses to facilitate the generation of semantically relevant answers instead of merely refusing harmful queries, thus enhancing robustness against adversarial attacks.

+### 4. Methods & Approach
+- DEEPALIGN utilizes a two-phase approach: automatic dataset generation from harmful queries leading to safe responses, followed by model fine-tuning based on a hybrid loss function.
+- **Loss Function**: Comprises Detoxify Loss, focusing on steering hidden states towards safe regions, and Retain Loss, which preserves benign response behaviors.
+- Works on hidden states extracted from LLMs to increase awareness of harmful prompts throughout the autoregressive generation process.
+- **Framework**: Uses models with 32 layers, fine-tuning layers 21-30 to mitigate harmful influences while maintaining performance.

+### 5. Findings & Empirical Results
+- DEEPALIGN achieves state-of-the-art defense performance, significantly reducing attack success rates by up to two orders of magnitude across multiple attack types.
+- The approach maintains usability metrics, with minimal impact on the quality of benign responses when evaluated using AlpacaEval and OR-Bench.
+- Experiments reveal robust defensive capabilities against adaptive attacks and highlight the challenges faced by existing models in distinguishing benign from malicious prompts.

+### 6. Implications for LLM Safety
+- The findings improve safety by confirming that early decision-making in LLMs heavily influences harmful content generation, suggesting the need for continuous oversight throughout the generation process.
+- Recommendations include redefining safe responses to extend beyond mere refusals, enabling models to generate contextually appropriate outputs in response to harmful prompts.

+### 7. Missing Information & Caveats
+- Not fully specified are the datasets used for evaluation and any potential trade-offs between model utility and defense effectiveness.
+- Performance comparisons with other safety alignment methods were qualitative rather than quantitative, needing further empirical assessments.

 ### RedAgent: Red Teaming Large Language Models with Context-aware Autonomous Language Agent
 #### 1. Summary of this text
 The paper presents "RedAgent," a multi-agent system designed to enhance the red teaming process for Large Language Models (LLMs) by generating context-aware jailbreak prompts.
 Many conventional methods overlook unique vulnerabilities among LLMs across various scenarios.
 RedAgent addresses this by modeling existing attack strategies into a unified framework, improving prompt generation efficiency.
 Experiments indicate that RedAgent can efficiently jailbreak numerous black-box LLMs with fewer queries, significantly outperforming existing methods.
 Additionally, it identifies severe vulnerabilities in LLM-integrated applications, demonstrating that such systems are more susceptible to jailbreaking than foundational models.